The power of dividend investing

 My Dividend Investing Journey

 From 2009 to 2011 I was heavily focused on buying dividend stocks with high yields like 5% or 6%.
-But starting from 2012 I changed my strategy and began to invest in dividend growth stocks instead, which are dividend paying companies that may not necessarily have a very high dividend yield, but they do have a long history of increasing their dividend payments, often every year.
+But starting from 2012 I changed my strategy and began to invest in dividend growth stocks instead, which are dividend paying companies that may not necessarily have very high dividend yields, but do have a long history of increasing their dividend payments, often every year.
 The best dividend growth stocks are sometimes called Dividend Aristocrats.
 I plan to keep buying these dividend growth stocks and hold them into my retirement. 🙂 I also use DRIP to buy additional shares at discounted prices.

 Buying dividend stocks is easy to understand.
-But choosing the right companies to buy requires a little bit of research. (~_^) You can browse through my articles in the stocks category for ideas, or view my portfolios to see which stocks I like to invest in, but be sure to do your own research too.
+But choosing the right companies to buy requires a little bit of research.
+You can browse through my articles in the stocks category for ideas, or view my portfolios to see which stocks I like to invest in, but be sure to do your own research too.